 Also of interest is that Sandy Springs has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Sandy Springs in 2010 was $50,387, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $201,548 for a family of four.
+The per capita income in Sandy Springs in 2018 was $63,927, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $255,708 for a family of four.
 However, Sandy Springs contains both very wealthy and poor people as well.

 Sandy Springs is an extremely ethnically-diverse city.
 The people who call Sandy Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandy Springs residents report their race to be White, followed by Black or African-American.
 Sandy Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.89% of the city’s residents.
-Important ancestries of people in Sandy Springs include German, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 12.24% of the city’s residents.
+Important ancestries of people in Sandy Springs include English, German, Irish, Italian, and European.

-Sandy Springs also has a high percentage of its population that was born in another country: 18.66%.
+Sandy Springs also has a high percentage of its population that was born in another country: 18.95%.

 The most common language spoken in Sandy Springs is English.
 Other important languages spoken here include Spanish and Langs. of India.